Influence functions and regularity tangents for efficient active learning: Background

-The input to a regression problem often consists of data with human-generated labels, which are usually relatively more expensive to procure than the unlabeled data points.
-It has long been recognized that machine learning models could be trained more efficiently by giving them a way to choose unlabeled data points for which to query new labels, given that not all data points are equally informative to the model.
+The input to a regression problem often consists of a set of data points with human-generated or human-curated labels.
+In this context the labels are usually more expensive to procure than the unlabeled data points.
+It has long been recognized that machine learning models in many applications could be trained more efficiently by giving them a way to choose unlabeled data points for which to query new labels, given that in general not all data points will be equally informative to the model.
 We propose a new method for solving this problem, the primary strength of which is efficiency, as the method can be used with even the very largest models, and does not add to the time complexity of regression.
 The aforementioned problem of finding data points for which to query labels is called {\em active learning}.
-There have been attempts to produce efficient active learning query selectors using {\em influence functions}, which measure the derivatives of some computed quantity such as model parameters with respect to the infinitesimal up-weighting of a data point.
-We show that our proposed method is an example of the use of an influence function, which in our case estimates the effect of a candidate data point on some measure of model complexity (called the {\em regularizer}, which is often already a part of the model).
+There have been attempts to design efficient active learning query selectors using {\em influence functions}, which measure the derivatives of some computed quantity such as model parameters with respect to the infinitesimal up-weighting of a data point.
+We show that our proposed method is an example of the use of an influence function, which in our case estimates the effect of a candidate data point on one measure of model complexity (called the {\em regularizer}, which is often already a part of the model).
 We also show that an established algorithm for computing influence functions called LiSSA \cite{agarwal2017b,koh2017} is a special case of an algorithm we propose for our method, called {\em stochastic gradient descent with forward-mode automatic differentiation}, or SGDF.

 There is a good deal of published research which touches on some of the ideas in this paper, yet although the algorithm we propose is very simple, we have not discovered where it has been proposed before.
 The rest of this section gives a review of some relevant background in the published Machine Learning literature, which might make more sense after reading sections \ref{sec:defs} and \ref{sec:obs}.